smart-on-fhir/health-cards/docs/index.md

 # Introduction -- Health Cards

-In this proposal we focus on enabling "Health Cards", with a short term goal to enable a consumer to receive COVID-19 serology or PCR results from a participating lab and **present these results to another party in a verifiable manner**.
+This implementation guide provides a framework for "Health Cards", with a short term goal to enable a consumer to receive COVID-19 serology or PCR results from a participating lab and **present these results to another party in a verifiable manner**.
 Key use cases include conveying point-in-time infection status for return-to-workplace and travel.
 This approach should also support documentation of immunization status and other health details.

 Because we must ensure end-user privacy and because Health Cards must work across organizational and jurisdictional boundaries, we are building on international open standards and decentralized infrastructure.